shaggytaro/recipes-page/README.md

 These recipes are solely mine, that is, I cook them right now as a college student sometimes.

-Hope you enjjoy trying them out!
+Hope you enjoy trying them out!

 Prashant